 Complaint Records: The College expects administrators to maintain records necessary to demonstrate that the college follows established procedures and to guide the review of complaints.

-The Chief Operating Officer reviews complaints with the senior staff and Campus Executive Directors routinely, but no less than semi-annually in combination with scheduled Strategic Planning Reviews.
+Complaints are reviewed with the senior staff and Regional Directors routinely, but no less than semi-annually in combination with scheduled Strategic Planning Reviews.

 ACADEMIC SUCCESS CENTER